 Florida real estate attorney Eric Lanigan’s going to ask you whether full disclosure of the issue was made.
 Then he’ll ask whether you had a real estate attorney review the final documents.

-Of course you did.
-So you know that the issue was completely divulged yet you didn’t question it, didn’t get your own private home inspector because you were on a budget and didn’t want to add several hundred dollars to the price of a several hundred thousand dollar home.
+Hopefully you did consult with a real estate attorney.
+If you had then you would know that the issue was completely divulged and you didn’t question it, didn’t get your own private home inspector because you were on a budget and didn’t want to add several hundred dollars to the price of a several hundred thousand dollar home.

-First, you had better realize that not every false statement concerning a material fact about real property made by a Florida real estate seller to a Florida real estate buyer gives rise to liability on the seller’s part; (2) the law in Florida is always caveat emptor–let the buyer beware–in commercial transactions; which is subject to several very thin exceptions as a seller has no implied duty to disclose material adverse conditions affecting real property, be they ever so egregious, and (3) an “as is” clause in a commercial real estate contract powerfully reinforces a seller’s defenses against liability claims based on undisclosed conditions.
+First, you had better realize that not every false statement concerning a material fact about real property made by a Florida real estate seller to a Florida real estate buyer gives rise to liability on the seller’s part; (2) the law in Florida is always caveat emptor–let the buyer beware–in commercial transactions; which is subject to some very thin exceptions as a seller has no implied duty to disclose material adverse conditions affecting real property, and (3) an “as is” clause in a commercial real estate contract powerfully reinforces a seller’s defenses against liability claims based on undisclosed conditions.